Advice for People with Animals

-East Riding schools, academies and post-16 providers are working hard on their preparations for a full school return in the autumn term, to ensure that all pupils and staff are as safe as possible once on-site.
+East Riding schools, academies and Post-16 providers are working hard to ensure that all pupils and staff are safe once on-site.

-The council is also committed to ensuring that children and young people stay as safe as possible on the journey to and from their place of learning, to minimise the risk of coronavirus transferring across schools, settings and households.
+The council is committed to ensuring that children and young people stay as safe as possible on the journey to and from their place of learning to minimise the risk of coronavirus transferring across schools, settings and households.

-Providers of home-to-school and college transport are working to a system of controls that focuses on a series of hygiene measures to minimise risk and create a safer environment for all pupils.
-These measures are mirrored across all schools and colleges across the East Riding.
+Providers of home to school and college transport, as well as public transport are working to a system of controls that focuses on a series of hygiene measures aimed at minimising risk and creating a safer environment for all pupils.
+These measures are mirrored across all schools and colleges in the East Riding.